Korto Cavitation Services

 Know-How for Model Tests

-• Why vibro-acoustical addition to common test procedures?
+• Why a vibro-acoustical addition for common test procedures?

-• Assessment of cavitation segments hidden to observation
+• Assessment of cavitation segments hidden from observation

 • In particular, reliable quantitative comparison of different model versions